galform/get_nebular_emission/README.rst

 **eml_const**

 · Add the constants for the IMF and the SSP, D and B of the equations 2 and 3 of the overleaf.
+Lacey 2016.

 **Others**

 · example2.py is an example of how to run the function get_reducedfile from eml_io and the test_plots.

 · Allow the escape fraction vary: (100-escf)*LyC